 FAQ and my advice

-I’ve been receiving many questions (many of them private messages/DMs) regarding mixing gel polish lines (base coat from one brand, color coat from other etc), using generic lamps (will Shellac cure in 48 watt lamp?), DIYs asking advice on professional lines and private messages asking specific, detailed questions.
+I’ve been receiving many questions (private messages/DMs) regarding mixing gel polish lines (base coat from one brand, colour coat from other, etc.), using generic lamps (will Shellac cure in a 48-watt lamp?), DIY's asking advice on professional lines and messages asking specific, detailed questions.

 Please understand that I cannot offer advice through emails, answer detailed questions in YT comments and DMs.

 If you are interested in detailed professional advice please consider booking a 1-on-1 consultation with me.
 Just send me an email to thesalonlife @ gmail.com and we can set something up.

 When it comes to giving advice, please know that legally I can only tell you to follow the manufacturer’s advice.

 So if a company tells you to use their colour with their base and their top, as a professional, I can only legally tell you to follow their advice.

 If I tell you otherwise and you develop a lifelong allergy, I could be held liable.

 If you are a DIY kind of person asking how to use professional gel polish lines I can only tell you what I would do if I was DIY.